John Dehner: Early life

 Born in 1915 in New York City on Staten Island, John Dehner was the middle child of three children of Ella Susana (née Dehner) and Ralph LeRoy Forkum.
-John's father was an accomplished artist who was widely recognized in the United States as a landscape painter, illustrator, and a specialist in painting "highly realistic" backgrounds for stage productions and later for animated features and shorts.
-John's mother was a gifted musician with artistic talents as well.
+Dehner's father was an accomplished artist who was widely recognized in the United States as a landscape painter, illustrator, and a specialist in painting "highly realistic" backgrounds for stage productions and later for animated features and shorts.
+Dehner's mother was a gifted musician with artistic talents as well.
 Prior to the 1920s, Ella Forkum even collaborated with her husband on art projects and in some instances was co-credited for helping him to compose content for his drawings and paintings widely used in newspaper and magazine advertising.
-One example is a full-page advertisement in the March 18, 1917, issue of the Washington, D.C. newspaper Evening Star.
+One example is a full-page advertisement in the March 18, 1917, issue of the Washington, D.C., newspaper Evening Star.
 That ad is for Djer-Kiss, a very exclusive line of French perfumes and soaps.
 It depicts a highly stylized, fairytale-like scene of young women bathing beneath a waterfall.
-The artwork itself bears the attribution to both of John's parents, to "R.L. + E.D.
+The artwork itself bears the attribution to both of Dehner's parents, to "R.L. + E.D.
 Forkum".

-By the early 1920s, R. L. or "Roy" Forkum's growing artistic reputation earned him a commission that allowed him to take young John and the rest of his family to live in Oslo, Norway while he produced illustrations for an elaborate publication celebrating the music of Norwegian composer Edvard Grieg.
-It was in Oslo where John gained his first experiences performing publicly in musicales and school plays.
-Following the completion of his work on the Grieg project, Roy took Ella and the children for extended stays in Stockholm, Copenhagen, London, and finally in Paris, where for two and a half years in the French capital's suburb of Asnières-sur-Seine, John and his two sisters, Amy and Alice, continued their education in public schools.
+By the early 1920s, R. L. or "Roy" Forkum's growing artistic reputation earned him a commission that allowed him to take young Dehner and the rest of his family to live in Oslo, Norway while he produced illustrations for an elaborate publication celebrating the music of Norwegian composer Edvard Grieg.
+It was in Oslo that Dehner gained his first experiences performing publicly in musicales and school plays.
+Following the completion of his work on the Grieg project, Roy took Ella and the children for extended stays in Stockholm, Copenhagen, London, and finally in Paris, where for two and a half years in the French capital's suburb of Asnières-sur-Seine, Dehner and his two sisters, Amy and Alice, continued their education in public schools.